FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 7.rst

    * - \
      - Realign right bank.

-   * - \1000
+   * - 1000
      - Channel Element is Repeated in the CHAN.DAT File.
        Each Channel Element Should Only Be Listed Once

-bbbbbbbbbbbbbbbbbbbbb
-1000
+   * - 1000
-Channel Right Bank Elements Need Some Adjustment Due to the Channel Width.
+     - Channel Right Bank Elements Need Some Adjustment Due to the Channel Width.
        Set Right Bank Either Closer or Farther Away from the Left Bank Element

-1000
+   * - 1000
-Remaining Floodplain Surface Area on the Channel Bank Elements Needs to Be Larger For Left Bank Element
+     - Remaining Floodplain Surface Area on the Channel Bank Elements Needs to Be Larger For Left Bank Element

-1000
+   * - 1000
-Data Error...Check the Channel Elements in the CHAN.DAT Files
+     - Data Error...Check the Channel Elements in the CHAN.DAT Files

-1000
+   * - 1000
-Channel Extension For Grid Element Extends Into Another Channel Element
+     - Channel Extension For Grid Element Extends Into Another Channel Element

-1000
+   * - 1000
-Channel Confluence Element Does Not Have Enough Connections, or a Channel Segment is Beginning or Ending at a Main Channel Confluence Element
+     - Channel Confluence Element Does Not Have Enough Connections, or a Channel Segment is Beginning or Ending at a Main Channel Confluence Element

-1000
+   * - 1000
-Channel Extends Past the Levee System, Please Review the CHANNEL.
+     - Channel Extends Past the Levee System, Please Review the CHANNEL.
        CHK File and Make the Necessary Corrections

-1000
+   * - 1000
-Inflow Channel Element is not a Channel Element in CHAN.DAT
+     - Inflow Channel Element is not a Channel Element in CHAN.DAT

-1000
+   * - 1000
-Channel Outflow Node Must Have a Lower Bed Elevation Than the Contiguous Upstream Channel Element to Compute a Normal Depth Outflow Condition
+     - Channel Outflow Node Must Have a Lower Bed Elevation Than the Contiguous Upstream Channel Element to Compute a Normal Depth Outflow Condition

-.. _`1000`:

-1000:
+   * - 1000

-Channel Outflow Variable - Kout - in the OUTFLOW.DAT File must be a Channel Element in the CHAN.DAT File
+     - Channel Outflow Variable - Kout - in the OUTFLOW.DAT File must be a Channel Element in the CHAN.DAT File

-.. _`2000`:

-2000:
+   * - 2000

-This Grid Cell Has a Hs Inlet and a Full ARF
+     - This Grid Cell Has a Hs Inlet and a Full ARF

-.. _`2000`:

-2000:
+   * - 2000

-This Grid Cell Has a Hs Outlet and a Full ARF
+     - This Grid Cell Has a Hs Outlet and a Full ARF

-.. _`2000`:

-2000:
+   * - 2000

-This Grid Cell Has a Hs Inlet and a Partial ARF
+     - This Grid Cell Has a Hs Inlet and a Partial ARF

-.. _`2000`:

-2000:
+   * - 2000

-This Grid Cell Has a Hs Outlet and a Partial ARF
+     - This Grid Cell Has a Hs Outlet and a Partial ARF

-.. _`2000`:

-2000:
+   * - 2000

-This Grid Cell Has a Hs on a Channel Rb Element
+     - This Grid Cell Has a Hs on a Channel Rb Element

-.. _`2000`:

-2000:
+   * - 2000

-Inlet on a Full ARF Element
+     - Inlet on a Full ARF Element

+   * - \
-Eliminate one of the repeated channel elements.
+     - Eliminate one of the repeated channel elements.
        Tributary and Split flows should connect along adjacent banks.

+   * - \
-Realign right bank.
+     - Realign right bank.

+   * - \
-Extend right bank away from left bank.
+     - Extend right bank away from left bank.

+   * - \
-Review CHAN.DAT.
+     - Review CHAN.DAT.
        Load project in PROFILES.EXE to troubleshoot.

+   * - \
-Realign right bank.
+     - Realign right bank.

+   * - \
-Review confluence elements.
+     - Review confluence elements.
        The tributary or split channel may not be close enough to the main channel banks.

+   * - \
-Realign the channel or the levee.
+     - Realign the channel or the levee.

+   * - \
-Move inflow node to a left bank or reset the node to floodplain or turn the channel switch on.
+     - Move inflow node to a left bank or reset the node to floodplain or turn the channel switch on.

+   * - \
-Review the channel invert elevation and make the necessary correction so that the outflow node can calculate normal depth.
+     - Review the channel invert elevation and make the necessary correction so that the outflow node can calculate normal depth.
        The outflow invert elevation must be lower than that of the upstream node.

+   * - \
-Move the outflow node to a left bank, reset the node to floodplain or turn the channel switch on.
+     - Move the outflow node to a left bank, reset the node to floodplain or turn the channel switch on.

+   * - \
-Move the hydraulic structure node.
+     - Move the hydraulic structure node.

+   * - \
-Move the hydraulic structure node.
+     - Move the hydraulic structure node.

+   * - \
-Move the hydraulic structure node or reset the ARF to zero.
+     - Move the hydraulic structure node or reset the ARF to zero.

+   * - \
-Move the hydraulic structure node or reset the ARF to zero.
+     - Move the hydraulic structure node or reset the ARF to zero.

+   * - \
-Move the hydraulic structure to the left bank or change it to a floodplain structure.
+     - Move the hydraulic structure to the left bank or change it to a floodplain structure.

+   * - \
-Move Inlet
+     - Move Inlet

-.. _`2000`:

-2000:
+   * - 2000

-Hydraulic Structure Has an Adverse Bed Slope.
+     - Hydraulic Structure Has an Adverse Bed Slope.
        Outlet Invert is Higher Than the Inlet Invert.
        Please Check to Ensure this is Correct

-.. _`2000`:

-2000:
+   * - 2000

-Hydraulic Structure Has a Reference Elevation that is Lower Than the Inlet Node Bed Elevation
+     - Hydraulic Structure Has a Reference Elevation that is Lower Than the Inlet Node Bed Elevation

-.. _`2000`:

-2000:
+   * - 2000

-Hydraulic Structure Has an Inflow or Outflow Element that is Not a Channel
+     - Hydraulic Structure Has an Inflow or Outflow Element that is Not a Channel

-.. _`2000`:

-2000:
+   * - 2000

-Hydraulic Structure Has a Name Length Longer Than 30 Characters.
+     - Hydraulic Structure Has a Name Length Longer Than 30 Characters.

-.. _`2000`:

-2000:
+   * - 2000

-A Hydraulic Structure Has Been Assigned to a Channel Element.
+     - A Hydraulic Structure Has Been Assigned to a Channel Element.
        Channel is turned off.

-.. _`2000`:

-2000:
+   * - 2000

-Hydraulic Structure Rating Curve, Rating Table, Or Generalized Culvert Switch (Icurvtable) Does Not Match the Assigned Data
+     - Hydraulic Structure Rating Curve, Rating Table, Or Generalized Culvert Switch (Icurvtable) Does Not Match the Assigned Data

-.. _`2000`:

-2000:
+   * - 2000

-Hydraulic Structure must have a Culvert Area Coefficient and Exponent For Routing in a Long Culvert.
+     - Hydraulic Structure must have a Culvert Area Coefficient and Exponent For Routing in a Long Culvert.

-.. _`2000`:

-2000:
+   * - 2000
 Make Sure that the "Atable" Variable on Line 4 of the HYSTRUC.DAT File is Included

-.. _`2000`:

-2000:
+2000

-First Data Pair of a Hydraulic Structure Rating Table Should Be 0.
+First Data Pair of a Hydraulic Structure Rating Table Should Be 0.0. to Interpolate the Next Data Pair
-0.
-to Interpolate the Next Data Pair

-.. _`2000`:

-2000:
+2000
 Hydraulic Structure Rating Curve Stage Must Increase With Increasing Discharge

-.. _`2000`:

-2000:
+2000

-Rate of Change in the Following Hydraulic Structure Rating Tables May Be Unreasonable - Rate of Change = 10 Times Previous Stage Rate of Change
+Rate of Change in the Following Hydraulic Structure Rating Tables May Be Unreasonable - Rate of Change = 10 Times Previous Stage

-.. _`2000`:

-2000:
+Rate of Change

+2000
 If the Generalized Culvert Equations are Being Used.
 The Inoutcont Tailwater Control is Not Necessary.
 Set Inoutcont = 0

-.. _`2000`:

-2000:
+2000
 Culvert Length Must Assign in the S-Line of the HYSTRUC.DAT If the Generalized Culvert Equations are Being Used

-.. _`2000`:

-2000:
+2000
 Hydraulic Structure Inflow Node is Repeated More Than Once

 Review invert elevations.